Geometric-disentangelment Unlearning: Introduction

-Hence, to derive a theoretically sound method with simple and accurate elimination of the tradeoff between forgetting and retaining, the central question is: exactly under what conditions does a forgetting update cause side effects on retained knowledge, and can those effects be avoided with theoretical guarantees?
-In fact, the ``no side effect'' condition yields a concrete standard for ``retain-invariant'' updates that do not impact the performance of the retain set during training stage.
-It motivates us to explore the cause of side effects from a simple objective: optimize the forgetting loss while leaving retained knowledge unchanged and enforcing this during training as a local ``retain-invariance'' requirement.
-Rather than presupposing a representation of entanglement in embeddings or parameters and mitigating it by heuristics, we first characterize which update directions leave the retain loss locally unchanged.
-This analysis yields a concrete and testable account of the retain forget interaction: the portion of an update that is responsible for first-order harm on retained data.
-We prove a crisp equivalence: the retain loss is locally invariant if and only if the update direction is orthogonal under the optimizer’s geometry to the subspace spanned by retain gradients.
-This characterization identifies disentanglement with orthogonality to the retain gradient subspace.
-The tradeoff arises from the tangential component of the forgetting update within this subspace, which perturbs the retain loss, and a retain-invariant forgetting update should exclude this tangential component.
+This analysis yields a concrete and testable account of retain-forget interaction: the component of an update that is responsible for first-order harm on retained data.
+We prove a crisp equivalence: the retain loss is locally invariant if and only if the update direction is orthogonal, under the optimizer's geometry, to the subspace spanned by retain gradients.
+This characterization links disentanglement to orthogonality with the retain-gradient subspace.
+Accordingly, the trade-off arises from the tangential component of a forgetting update within this subspace, which perturbs the retain loss, and a retain-invariant forgetting update should therefore remove this tangential component.

-Motivated by this, we introduce Geometric-disentanglement Unlearning (GU).
-GU constructs the orthogonal complement of the retain-gradient subspace and projects forgetting updates into that complement before applying them, preserving only the normal component that leaves the retain loss unchanged and removing the tangential interaction to reduce side effects.
-We show that, under a standard trust-region budget, the projected direction most aligned with the raw forgetting gradient is optimal and delivers the steepest descent progress while maintaining local invariance on the retain knowledge.
+Motivated by this insight, we introduce Geometric-disentanglement Unlearning (GU).
+GU constructs the orthogonal complement of the retain-gradient subspace and projects each forgetting update into this complement before applying it, preserving only the normal component that leaves the retain loss unchanged while removing the tangential component responsible for side effects.
+We show that, under a standard trust-region constraint, the projected direction most aligned with the raw forgetting gradient is optimal, achieving the steepest descent progress subject to local retain invariance.
+Additionally, from an optimization viewpoint, we derive the optimal joint update direction that balances the retain and forget gradients.
 In addition, from an optimization perspective, we derive the optimal joint update direction of retain and forget gradients.
-Built on a simple and sound theoretical guarantee, GU integrates easily into existing gradient-based unlearning pipelines: it only requires orthogonal projection from forget to retain gradients, and does not alter core objectives or require additional regularizers.